finnynj/finnynj/README.md

 <br/>

 <div align="center">I'm a frontend developer 💻 and designer 🎨, always striving to learn more.
-Currently focusing on improving my programming skills, algorithm design & development.Some technologies I enjoy working with include ReactJS, RESTful API, and Python.
+Currently focusing on improving my programming skills, algorithm design & development.
+Some technologies I enjoy working with include ReactJS, RESTful API, and Python.
 Have experience in front-end engineering, UI development, styling components and more.</div>

 **<div align="center">I always want to learn more, do more, and be more.
 I'm also a firm believer that "we should never settle".</div>**

-### Languages and Technologies:
+### Languages and Technologies

 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/java/java.png"></code>
 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>